fuzzylogicxx/fuzzylogic/posts/sunday-at-sloan’s-and-ryan’s-bar.md

 ---
 Hung out with Jason and Lydia, Aldo and Anna today at Sloan’s bar in town.
 It was a good day – I hadn’t seen the former two for a while and know they’ve had a rough time of late due to a death in the family.
 They were in good spirits and we enjoyed tasty but well-priced food and drinks.
 I had Venison Stew, having loved it so much on that recent excursion to Wild Kabn.

-Meanwhile I was delighted to hear that Aldo and Anna had bumped into our friends Doug and Zoe while on holiday recently and had all hung out.
+Meanwhile I was delighted to hear that Aldo and Anna had bumped into our friends Doug and Zoe while on holiday in Ibiza recently and had all hung out together.

 We spent a happy hour or two shooting the breeze.
 At the end, I went on with Jason and Lydia to Ryan’s Bar in the southside.
 That’s my third time there; it’s a cool wee spot with a good drinks selection.
 I was pretty envious of Jason’s margarita.